MainulDip/iOS-study/Concurrency-Async-Threading.md

 }
 ```

-### GCD Semaphore | Limit control for concurrent task by limiting number of thread use:
+### (* need more) GCD Semaphore | Limit control for concurrent task by limiting number of thread use:
 Semaphores control access to shared resources by limiting how many threads can use them at the same time.

-Note: Need more in-depth understanding
+Note: Need more in-depth understanding along with note

 Example: Prevent 100 simultaneous network calls from overwhelming your server.